 This is the planner that my daughter used that she didn’t have to open.

 Not only did she not need to open this planner, but it’s super cute!
 Pretty perfect for a teenage girl.

-It also comes in a weekly version—so rather than tearing off a page every day, you’d do it each week instead.
+You can also find one in a weekly version—so rather than tearing off a page every day, you’d do it each week instead.
+Even easier!

 This is a gender neutral version which boys would probably feel ok about using.

-You might also like this cute knock-off version.
+You might also like this super cute tear off daily planner.